michaelgeers6/personal-website/content/authors/admin/_index.md

   #url: https://www.mpib-berlin.mpg.de/en

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student in Psychology, Center for Adaptive Rationality at the Max Planck Institute for Human Development
+bio: Postdoc, Center for Adaptive Rationality at the Max Planck Institute for Human Development

 # Interests to show in About widget
 #interests: